aosprey/cylc-log-analysis/README.md

 ### `analyse_data` app

+* `plot_coupled`:
-* `plot_coupled`: generate some plots for the coupled tasks over all suites:
+  * generates plots for the coupled tasks over all suites:
     * queue time
     * run time
     * status (how many jobs succeeded and failed each day)
     * speed (in SYPD)
+  * plots speeds of all suites, plus weighted average
-* `performance_stats`: calculate metrics for each suite:
+  * calculate metrics for each suite, and displays in an HTML table:
     * the run progress in simulated years
     * the speed of the model in simulated years per day (SYPD)
     * the speed of the workflow as a whole in actual simulated years per day (ASYPD)
-* `plot_wsypd`: plots the weighted SYPD for each suite